stolostron/rhacm-docs/install/install_connected.md

 1. Run the `start.sh` script that is in the cloned `open-cluster-management/deploy` repository.
 The following options are available to use when you run the script, but you cannot use multiple options with a single command:

-  * `-t` - Modifies the `yaml`, but exits before applying the resources.
-You can verify or update the settings in the `yaml` file before you apply them.
+  * `-t`: Modifies the `.yaml`, but exits before applying the resources.
+You can verify or update the settings in the `.yaml` file before you apply them.

-  * `--silent` - Skips all prompting and uses the settings from the previous configuration.
+  * `--silent`: Skips all prompting and uses the settings from the previous configuration.

-  * `--watch` - Monitors the main Red Hat Advanced Cluster Management for Kubernetes pod deployments for up to 10 minutes to ensure that they start correctly.
+  * `--watch`: Monitors the main Red Hat Advanced Cluster Management for Kubernetes pod deployments for up to 10 minutes to ensure that they start correctly.

   The command format should be similar to the following example: